 The College will provide a Health and Wellness Program (HWP) for employees.
-The HWP will provide at no charge to the employees services including, but not limited to, physical assessments, stress management programs, nutrition counseling, smoking cessation services, biometric measurements, and access to the College's fitness facilities.
+The HWP will provide at no charge or at a minimal charge to the employees services including, but not limited to, physical assessments, stress management programs, nutrition counseling, smoking cessation services, biometric measurements, and access to the College's fitness facilities.
 Employees will be encouraged, but not required, to participate in Health and Wellness programming.